1itvinka/anastasiya.dev/content/blog/comments/index.md

 image: img.jpg
 ---

-My rule of thumb is to **use comments as little as possible**.
+My rule of thumb is to use comments as little as possible.
 Good code mostly documents itself.

 Comments can lie and mislead.
 They create noise, and they can clutter your code.
 So use them only if you fail to express yourself otherwise.
 Always choose to have a single source of truth: the code.

-### Common Ways to Clutter a Codebase With Comments:
+## Ways to Clutter a Codebase With Comments:

-**1. Comments to make up for bad code**
+### 1. Comments to make up for bad code

 It happens when we write some code, and we know it's confusing.
 But that's better to spend time cleaning the mess than to write comments that explain it.

-**2. Comments that rephrase what is already expressed in the code**
+### 2. Comments that rephrase what is already expressed in the code

 For example: